 And finally, there is the simple fact that caring about the environment is a luxury to many.
 Who would care about the effects of global climate change a few decades from now if they struggle to get food on the table today?
 It’s unrealistic to expect this on either an individual or national level, with some countries embracing harmful industrialization to “catch up” to the rest of the world.

 And while we were mostly talking about global impacts, there is no ignoring such effects in the United States as well.
 A family with a smartphone has more access to the internet and outside services, they can use to help themselves.
-It can be a tool used to break a cycle which not only has poor social effects but environmental effects as well.
+It can be a tool used to break a cycle that not only has poor social effects but environmental effects as well.

 A smartphone isn’t going to change poverty on a global scale, and not everyone can afford or use even the simplest of smartphones.
 Yet smartphones, and the connections and information they provide, are great tools for bringing people together and forward.
 They can help introduce new ideas, innovations, and provide some education to help people live better on average.

-Smartphones, and the ecosystem surrounding them, have gotten efficient over time, and we think they’ve done more harm than good.
+Smartphones, and the ecosystem surrounding them, have gotten more efficient over time, and we think they’ve done more harm than good.
 This doesn’t mean the job is done or that there isn’t room for improvement.
 There are some serious environmental problems caused by smartphones or heavily contributed to by them that should be addressed.
 Here are some of the ways smartphones can get more environmentally friendly in the long run:

 While it might vary from phone to phone, on average about 85 percent of the environmental impact of a phone comes from the manufacturing process.
 This is why individual usage doesn’t matter so much and why individual action might not be enough to reduce their impact.
 If manufacturers waste less and use eco-friendly manufacturing methods when creating smartphones, the impact will be reduced greatly.